Tell us a bit about yourself.

 I was born in 1958.
 My birthday is in February and so I am 64 now.
 I’m Leeds born and bred.
 I have a learning disability so when I sell the magazine I have a support worker nearby who helps me when I need it.
 I have sold the magazine for about eight years.

 Why do you sell the magazine?

 I sell the magazine to get a little bit of money and I love meeting people.
 I like saying good morning to people.
 I like to get out and about.
 It can be hard when the weather is bad in winter but now the weather is warming up a bit, things are getting better.
 I have some very good customers.
 Sometimes I get a free coffee and a butty from the shop and that’s really good!

 How did you start selling the magazine?

-I used to sell the Yorkshire Evening Post and when that job stopped, I had the idea to sell the magazine because some other people who used to sell the Evening Post came here when they lost their jobs.
+I used to sell the Yorkshire Evening Post and when that job stopped, I had the idea to sell the magazine because some other people who used to sell the Evening Post came here.

 What makes you happy?

 I am happy when I have sold all my magazines.
 I like feeling independent and helping other people as well.
 And I have a girlfriend who I have been dating for a long time.
 We got engaged and we might get married soon.